-The Aircraft Maintenance Engineer (Avionics)’s Guide For Emigrating to Australia
+For an Aircraft Maintenance Engineer (Avionics) Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for an Aircraft Maintenance Engineer (Avionics).
 Before we examine the skills required to be recognised as an Aircraft Maintenance Engineer (Avionics) it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of an Aircraft Maintenance Engineer (Avionics) determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.